-A full list of funding sources and 'ACCESS Team' members (i.e., Executive and Steering Committee members) at the date of submission should be identified in the acknowledgements section of publications.
+A full list of funding sources and 'ACCESS Team' members (i.e., Executive and Advisory Committee members) at the date of submission should be identified in the acknowledgements section of publications.

 SOURCE OF FUNDING: ACCESS receives core funding from the Australian Department of Health with the aim to monitor Australia's progress in the control of blood borne viruses and sexually transmitted infections.
-In addition, the governments of New South Wales, Victoria, Northern Territory, Western Australia and the Australian Capital Territory provide funding for state level outcomes.
+In addition, the governments of New South Wales, Victoria, and Western Australia provide funding for state level outcomes.
 Funding for particular outcomes is also provided by the Blood Borne Virus & STI Research, Intervention and Strategic Evaluation Program (BRISE), an NHMRC Project Grant (APP1082336), a NHMRC Partnership Grant (GNT1092852), and the Prevention Research Support Program, funded by the New South Wales Ministry of Health.